 By Daisy Bell

-A puppy for Christmas.
+'This story is a delight to read, a heart-melting Christmas story about the sweetest little dog bringing healing and happiness to a family who needs him as much as he needs them' Amazon Reviewer.A puppy for Christmas.
 A friend for life.
-The heartwarming tale of a homeless puppy with a huge heart who healed a family . . .When Teddy runs away from home a week before Christmas, he's far too excited to worry about what lies ahead.
+When Teddy runs away from home a week before Christmas, he's far too excited to worry about what lies ahead.
 But all too soon Teddy realises just how cold and scary the world really is, and what was supposed to be the perfect adventure now seems like a terrible mistake.
 Then Teddy is discovered on a snowy doorstep by the Woods family.
-With their kind hearts and cosy cottage, Claire, Ben and their daughter Emily are the family Teddy is desperate to have.
-But Emily is ill, her parents are stressed and, with Christmas around the corner, raising and training a well-meaning but unruly puppy is hardly a priority.Teddy knows he and little Emily have a once-in-a-lifetime bond, and that he can be the best friend she needs in this dark time.
-If only he can prove to Ben and Claire how much happier he could make them all, Teddy might just find the family of his dreams this Christmas.
+With their kind hearts and cosy cottage, this is the family Teddy is desperate to have.
+But Emily is ill, her parents are stressed and, with Christmas around the corner, raising and training a well-meaning but unruly puppy is hardly a priority.
+Will Teddy find the family of his dreams this Christmas?

 By Peter May